Andabeat/tlav-knowledge/glossary-automation/glossary.md

 **Accountability:** The expectation and practice that both individuals and institutions must answer for their actions and accept consequences for harm or rule-breaking.

+**Acephalous societies:** Societies with no single governing head or centralized leadership, where power and decision-making are shared across families or groups and usually organized through consensus.

 **Agents of socialization:** The individuals, groups, and institutions that teach and reinforce norms, values, skills, and identities.
 Major agents include family, peers, schools, media, religious communities, workplaces, and other organizations.

 **Ancestor Consciousness:** Paying attention to the presence and stories of those who came before us.